Jope31/AlphaBotNext/README.md

 4. **Access the Dashboard:**
    Open your browser and navigate to ```http://localhost:5000```.
 Click **Edit Variables** to configure your accounts and risk settings.

+## **🔌 Connection Status Indicators**

+At the top right of your dashboard, you will see a live connection indicator next to the "Force Run Now" button:

+* **🟢 System Online (Green Pulse):** Your web browser is successfully communicating with your local Python backend (app.py).
+Your dashboard is actively receiving live data updates every 5 seconds.
+* **🔴 Disconnected (Red Solid):** Your browser has lost connection to the backend.
+This almost always means the terminal window running app.py was closed, stopped, or crashed.
+The dashboard is now frozen.
+To fix this, simply restart python app.py in your terminal and the dashboard will reconnect automatically.

 ## **⏱️ Scheduling & Manual Triggers**

 **Automated 24/7 Execution**